 The Conservation Biology Style Guide for Authors contains detailed information on how to format a manuscript for Conservation Biology.
 Manuscripts must be in English.
-Double-space all text.
-Number all lines (except in figures).
+Double-space all text and number all lines (except in figures and tables).
 Do not use footnotes.
-Metric measurements must be provided unless English measurements are clearly more appropriate, in which case metric equivalents must be provided in parentheses.
+Metric measurements must be used.
 All pages except figures must be numbered.
 Use U.S. rather than British spelling.
-We strongly recommend that authors whose first language is not English ask a native English speaker to proofread the manuscript before submission.
+We strongly recommend that authors whose first language is not English ask a colleague who is a native English speaker to proofread the manuscript before submission.

 Submit your cover page as a separate document.
 It should not be part of the manuscript itself.
-The cover page must include the title of the paper, a running head (short title of 40 or fewer characters), a list of five to eight keywords, word count (all text from the first word of the Abstract through the last word of the Literature Cited but not including table or figure legends or the body of tables); authors' complete mailing addresses (including postal code) at the time the work was conducted and present addresses if different, and the name and complete address (including email) of the person to whom correspondence should be sent; and text of your acknowledgments section.
+The cover page must include the title of the paper; a running head (short title of 40 or fewer characters); a list of five to eight keywords; word count (all text from the first word of the Abstract through the last word of the Literature Cited but not including table or figure legends or the body of tables); authors' complete mailing addresses (including postal code) at the time the work was conducted and present addresses if different; name and complete address (including email) of the person to whom correspondence should be sent; and text of your acknowledgments section.

 At the top of the abstract page provide the title of the paper.
 Manuscripts in all categories except Comments, Diversity, and Letters must contain an abstract that does not exceed 300 words.
 The abstract should state concisely the aims, methods, principal results, and major inferences of the work (i.e., it should be a miniversion of the paper).
 Do not include incomplete or uninformative descriptions (e.g., "A new method of analysis is described." or “We discuss how our approach could be used as a tool for more sustainable management of forest systems.”).
 Do not include acronyms in the abstract.
 Do not provide a Spanish translation of the abstract.

 Use the following format for literature citations in the text: (Buckley & Buckley 2000b; Pacey 2004).
 Arrange strings of citations in chronological order (oldest first).
-A submitted manuscript is not published; it should be cited in the text as "unpublished data" and should not be included in the Literature Cited.
-Examples of citations and suggestions on how to handle unpublished materials are provided in the Style Guide for Authors and recent issues of Conservation Biology.
+Do not cite work that has not been published as either unpublished or data not shown.
+A submitted manuscript is not published.
+Examples of citations and suggestions on how to handle unpublished materials are provided in the Style Guide for Authors.

 Include no more than one supporting element (i.e., table or figure) for every four pages of text (from the Abstract through the Literature Cited).
 If a table or figure has only a few data points, incorporate the data into the text.
 Tables must be double-spaced, without vertical rules, and must not duplicate material in the text or figures.
 Table legends should be one sentence.
 Additional explanations should be placed in footnotes.
 Tables should not contain colors, gray-scale shading, or other graphical elements.

 Policy on Duplicate Publication of Research Results

 Submission of a manuscript to Conservation Biology implies it has not been published previously and is not being considered for publication elsewhere (see also, “Preprint Policy” below).
-At the time of submission, describe in the cover letter any data, figures, or text in the manuscript that are published, in press, submitted, or soon to be submitted elsewhere.
+At the time of submission, describe in the cover letter any data, figures, or text in the manuscript that have been published or that are in press, submitted, or soon to be submitted elsewhere.
 If any of the data in the manuscript have been included in other published or unpublished manuscripts, the legend of each table or figure reporting such data must cite those manuscripts.
 All authors are expected to conform to the Society for Conservation Biology's Code of Ethics, available under the Instructions and Forms tab at http://mc.manuscriptcentral.com/conbio.

 Page and Color-Printing Charges

 Conservation Biology is published on behalf of the Society for Conservation Biology, a nonprofit organization.
 Payment of page charges allows the society to support more effectively conservation science, management, policy, and education worldwide.
 Charges are US$150 per page for those with grant or institutional support for publication costs and $50 per page for those without support who are able to pay at this rate.
 Page charges will be waived for authors who affirm that they do not have institutional support or another means to pay page charges.
 An author's ability to pay will not influence whether the manuscript is accepted for publication or any aspect of the review process.
-The cost of printing color figures, US$700 per page, cannot be waived.
+The fee for printing color figures, US$700 per page, cannot be waived.
 We discourage the use of color because in some countries download speeds are slow and gray-scale photocopies of articles are common.